neuronets/nobrainer/README.md

 ## Train your own models

-Models can be trained on neuroimaging volumes (recommended) or HDF5 data.
+Models can be trained on neuroimaging volumes.
 Please see examples below.
 All of the examples can be run within the nobrainer container.

 Note: `$` indicates a command-line call.

-### Train on neuroimaging volumes (recommended)
+### Command-line interface

 Data pre-requisites:
 1. Volumes must all be the same shape.